 An effective Indian deterrent against Pakistan and China would require one hundred and fifty nuclear warheads, delivered by missiles or bombers, according to a key advisor to the Indian government on nuclear and strategic issues.
 Mr. K. Subrahmanyam, a leading member of the National Security Advisory Board, which authored India's Draft Nuclear Doctrine, argues that India should "project a credible deterrence," by working out strategies, policies and a command and control structure.
 He described India's Draft Nuclear Doctrine as a "most logical, most restrained and most economical" document.

-Presentation at the National Press Club by Carnegie Senior Associate Joseph Cirincione
+Presentation at the College of William and Mary by Carnegie Senior Associate Joseph Cirincione

 As a result of budget constraints, Russia's Strategic Missile Forces are having problems procuring new missiles, Defense News reports.